adnanmuhtadi/ling-speak/README.md

 [OpenAI](https://openai.com/index/chatgpt/) | We’ve trained a model called ChatGPT which interacts in a conversational way.
 The dialogue format makes it possible for ChatGPT to answer followup questions, admit its mistakes, challenge incorrect premises, and reject inappropriate requests. | Responses to Translation |
 [Youtube Tutorial](https://youtu.be/dGHFV_RMGag?si=vx_c3rLvEvaJNH7d) | The tutorial that was follows | The application [Vercel Hosting](https://vercel.com/home) | Vercel provides the developer tools and cloud infrastructure to build, scale, and secure a faster, more personalized web. | Hosting the application as it stores Environment Variables and Keys
+[Alerty AI](https://alerty.ai/) | Alerty helps you build a performant, error-free app, with AI that helps you troubleshoot. | Site Monitor